 Walk Challenge: 1 2 3 4 5

-Scott and Ruth Burk have been leading travelers on Walking Adventures for the past several years, sharing highlights of European and American destinations with fellow Adventurers!
-Always on the lookout for the best viewpoint or hole-in-the-wall café, they enjoy finding the hidden treasures along those paths less traveled.
-While at home in the Pacific Northwest, they are passionate about their family, enjoy hosting soirees, and for several years now have helped to raise guide dogs for the blind.
-Ruth & Scott will be accompanied by a local guide in Cuba, and they look forward to sharing the treasures of this island nation with you in 2021!
+Ruth Burk has been leading travelers on Walking Adventures for the past several years, sharing highlights of European and American destinations with fellow Adventurers!
+Always on the lookout for the best viewpoint or hole-in-the-wall café, Ruth enjoys finding the hidden treasures along those paths less traveled.
+Ruth will be lead guide on this tour, assisted by our excellent national guide.
+She looks forward to sharing the treasures of this island nation with you in 2021.

 This is a draft itinerary.
 Revisions will be made, and an updated itinerary with dates and pricing will be made available!